Ambon Island: Geography

 Ambon Island lies off the southwest coast of the much larger Seram island.
 It is on the north side of the Banda Sea, part of a chain of volcanic islands that encircle the sea.
-It is 51 km long and is of very irregular shape, being almost divided in two.
-The southeastern and smaller portion, a peninsula (called Leitimur) is united to the northern (called Leihitu or Hitoe) by a narrow neck of land.
-The Ambon Bay thus formed cuts about 20 km into the island with the airport on the northern shore and the city of Ambon on the southern side.
-The city of Ambon covers the entirety of Leitimur, with its centre on the northwest coast of Leitimur, facing Leihitu, and has a safe harbor on Amboina Bay.
+It is 51 km long and is of very irregular shape, being almost divided in two by a large inlet (Ambon Bay).
+The southeastern and smaller portion, (thereby forming a peninsula called Leitimur) is united to the larger northern portion (called Leihitu or Hitoe) by a narrow neck of land.
+The Ambon Bay thus formed cuts about 20 km into the island with the airport on the northern shore and the city of Ambon on the northern, eastern and southern sides.
+The city of Ambon covers the entirety of Leitimur, with its centre on the northwest coast of Leitimur, but also includes the south-central part of Leihitu, and has a safe harbor on Amboina Bay.

 The highest mountains, Wawani at 1100 m and Salahutu at 1225 m, have hot springs and solfataras.
 They are volcanoes, and the mountains of the neighboring Lease Islands are extinct volcanoes.
 Granite and serpentine rocks predominate, but the shores of Amboina Bay are of chalk and contain stalactite caves.

 Wild areas of Ambon Island are covered by tropical rainforest, part of the Seram rain forests ecoregion, together with neighboring Seram.
 Seram, Ambon, and most of Maluku are part of Wallacea, the group of Indonesian islands that are separated by deep water from both the Asian and Australian continents and have never been linked to the continents by land.

 As a result of this isolation, Ambon has few indigenous mammals; birds are more abundant.
 The insect diversity of the island, however, is rich, particularly in butterflies.
 Seashells are obtained in great numbers and variety.
 Tortoise shell is also exported.
+The coast of Ambon is identified as a site of highest marine biodiversity importance in the Coral Triangle.